turingcompl33t/turingcompl33t.github.io/_posts/2021-7-17-How-To-Great-Research-Paper.md

 ### Conclusion

 There you have it, seven actionable recommendations for writing better research papers.
-I hope you learned as much reading this post as I did writing it.
+I hope you learned as much reading this post as I did writing it!

-Thank you to Professor Simon Peyton Jones for sharing your suggestions and making them publicly available, I know at least one novice researcher who is benefiting greatly from them.
+Thank you to Professor Simon Peyton Jones for sharing your suggestions and presenting them in such a compelling manner.
+I know at least one novice researcher who is benefiting greatly from them.

 ### References